-FOR THE NINE MONTHS ENDED APRIL 30, 1994 AND 1993 (UNAUDITED) AND FOR THE YEARS ENDED JULY 31, 1993, 1992 AND 1991
+FOR THE ELEVEN MONTHS ENDED JUNE 30, 1994 AND FOR THE YEARS ENDED JULY 31, 1993 AND 1992

-A. BASIS OF PRESENTATION:
+A. Basis of Presentation:

 The accompanying consolidated financial statements and related notes present the consolidated financial position, results of operations and cash flows of Ferrellgas, Inc. (the "Company") and its subsidiaries.
 The Company is a wholly-owned subsidiary of Ferrell Companies, Inc. ("Ferrell" or "Parent").
-These consolidated financial statements are prepared in connection with the proposed public offering of limited partner interests in Ferrellgas Partners, L.P. (the "Partnership"), as described in Note B.